Personal: Married, two sons. Short bio here.

 Tesfaye Abtew (2007) Visiting Assistant Professor, SUNY Buffalo

-De Nyago Tafen (2005) Scientist, National Energy Technology Lab, Oregon
+De Nyago Tafen (2005) Staff Scientist, National Energy Technology Lab, Oregon

-Serge Nakhmanson (2001) Associate Professor, University of Connecticut
+Serge Nakhmanson (2001) Associate Professor of Materials Science and Engineering, University of Connecticut

 Jianjun Dong (1998) Walter Professor of Physics, Auburn University